Revised Constitution of the Institute of Social and Economic Research (ISER) Memorial University of Newfoundland

 1. Mandate: The Awards Panel shall evaluate grant applications and make recommendations, through its Chair, to the Committee.
 These recommendations will include a ranking of applicants, the amount of financial support to be awarded, and a justification.
-The Chair, on the advice of the Awards Panel, shall be responsible for providing first drafts of letters outlining recommendations to applicants for submission to the Committee.

 Article IX: Research Appointments